asharif1990/eudi-wallet-it-docs/docs/en/backup-restore.rst

 .. note::

-  The Backup and Restore functionality differs from migrating to another Wallet Solution (also known as Data Portability).
-In the latter scenario, the User wishes to transition from their current Wallet Solution to a different one, possibly because the current solution is no longer supported, as highlighted in Annex 2 of `EIDAS-ARF`_.
+  For Wallet Solutions based on the IT Wallet technical specifications, the migration to a different Wallet Solution (known as data portability) can be supported following the backup and restore functionality described in this section.

 Backup Flow
 -----------